khadra1/Project-2-Analysing-Protein-Consumption/README.md

 import random

--- Install psycopg2 if not already installed
+* Install psycopg2 if not already installed
--- Install sqlalchemy if not already installed
+* Install sqlalchemy if not already installed
--- Install numpy if not already installed
+* Install numpy if not already installed
+* Download PG Admin if not already downloaded
 ```